steamclock/bluejay/README.md

 bluejay.register(observer: batteryLabel)
 ```

 Unregistering an observer is not necessary, because Bluejay only holds weak references to registered observers.
-But if you require unregistering an observer explicitly, you can:
+But if you need to do so, you can:

 ```swift
 bluejay.unregister(observer: rssiLabel)